clearhaus/gateway-api-docs/source/index.md

 </dl>

 <p class="alert alert-info">
-<b>Notice:</b> A capture cannot be made after 180 days after the authorization.
+<b>Notice:</b> A capture cannot be made if the authorization is 180 days old.
 </p>

 ### Refunds